-- We do not pay bonuses if performance levels fall below pre-determined thresholds. - Our compensation plans do not have minimum guaranteed payout levels. - We do not permit short-sales, hedging or pledging of our stock. - None of our NEOs currently have contracts that provide for a fixed term of employment. - We do not have change in control agreements with our executives other than our double-trigger corporate transactions policy. - We do not provide our executives with tax gross-ups or perquisites. - We do not have any pension plans, and our NEOs do not participate in any retirement programs not generally available to all employees.
+- We do not pay bonuses if performance levels fall below pre-determined thresholds. - Our compensation plans do not have minimum guaranteed payout levels. - We do not permit short-sales, hedging or pledging of our stock. x - None of our NEOs currently have contracts that provide for a fixed term of × executive employment. - × We do not have change in control agreements with our executives other than our double-trigger corporate transactions policy. - × We do not provide our executives with tax gross-ups or perquisites. - We have double-trigger change in control provisions for all equity awards. 🗙 We do not permit repricing stock options without stockholder approval. - × We do not have any pension plans, and our NEOs do not participate in any retirement programs not generally available to all employees.